Timpani: Striking

 For general playing, a timpanist will beat the head approximately 4 in in from the edge.
 Beating at this spot produces the round, resonant sound commonly associated with timpani.
-A timpani roll (most commonly signaled in a score by or three slashes) is executed by striking the timpani at varying velocities; the speed of the strokes are determined by the pitch of the drum, with higher pitched timpani requiring a quicker roll than timpani tuned to a lower pitch.
+A timpani roll (most commonly signaled in a score by or three slashes) is executed by striking the timpani at varying velocities; the speed of the strokes is determined by the pitch of the drum, with higher pitched timpani requiring a quicker roll than timpani tuned to a lower pitch.
 While performing the timpani roll, mallets are usually held a few inches apart to create more sustain.
 Anton Bruckner's Symphony No. 7 requires a continuous roll on a drum for over two and a half minutes.
 In general, timpanists do not use multiple bounce rolls like those played on the snare drum, as the soft nature of timpani sticks causes the rebound of the stick to be reduced, causing multiple bounce rolls to sound muffled.
 However, when playing with wood mallets, timpanists sometimes use multiple bounce rolls.

 The tone quality can be altered without switching sticks or adjusting the tuning.
 For example, by playing closer to the edge, the sound becomes thinner.
 A more staccato sound can be produced by changing the velocity of the stroke or playing closer to the center.